evantknight/ELEC5200_CPU/README.md

-This is the CPU I designed in ELEC 5200 Computer Architecture.
+This is the CPU I designed in ELEC 5200 Computer Architecture in Spring of 2018.

 It is a Multicycle 16-bit RISC CPU with 16 registers.